dymaczew/fs20icam/LabGuides/restapi/README.md

 ## Synthetic results

 Now that you have created the synthetic test, it’s time to see how the API is performing.
-To do this you again will need to consult the Synthetic results dashboard.
+To do this you again will need to consult the synthetic results dashboard.
 Here is how to navigate to that page.

-Click the “Synthetic Results” at the top of the screen
+Click the **“Synthetic Results”** at the top of the screen

 ![](images/2020-01-20-08-01-20.png)

-You will now see all the Synthetic tests you have created.
+You will now see all the synthetic tests you have created.

 Select the script you just created by clicking on the blue name